HZeyen/PyRefra/1_Installation.md

 This issue has been fixed within obspy (28/12/2022, bug fix #3178) but the corrected version is only installed for Python >=3.9.

-If under Linux, you get this error message: `AttributeError: 'numpy.int64' object has no attribute 'split'`, go to file **ENV/site-packages/obspy/util/misc.py**, near line 217 and replace `except TypeError:` by simply `except:`
+If under Linux, you get this error message: `AttributeError: 'numpy.int64' object has no attribute 'split'`, go to file **ENV/site-packages/obspy/util/misc.py**, near line 217 and replace `except TypeError:` by `except (AttributeError, TypeError):`